sultatog/valheim_mods/README.md

 2. Using your Viking strength, drag the contents of `ValheimPlus WindowsClient-2323-0-9-9-16-1686594610.zip` into the Valheim folder.
 3. You're almost there, warrior!
 Now, heave the contents of `FarmGrid 0.5.0-449-0-5-0-1686742714.rar` into Valheim\BepInEx\plugins.

 You did it!
-You've become a master of mods! 🎉
+You've become a master of mods! 🎉 Now is the time to configure the mod.

 ---